vladostp/an-experimental-comparison-of-software-based-power-meters/CPU_benchmarks/README.md

 ```
 The execution of these commande provides you two `OAR_JOB_ID` numbers.

-These job IDs are required to launch experiments and must be provided in the `./launch_experiment.py` script call.
+These job IDs will be used to launch experiments later (will be provided when calling the `./experiments/launch_experiment.py` script).

 ### Install required packages
 Before launching experiments, please install the required Python packages.